blastLittleTiger/RedisWithSpringBoot/README.md

 # SpringBoot- Redis as cache
-Sample project which shows Redis in action as web service caching
+Sample project which shows Redis in action as web service response caching

 <h4>Installation and Getting Started</h4>